thenativeweb/wolkenkit-eventstore/README.md

 await sparbuch.destroy();
 ```

-By calling the `destroy` function, the in-memory data is resetted.
+If you are using the in-memory database, calling `destroy` clears all events and snapshots.

 ### Reading an event stream